Below is the text of Mr Major's speech made to the Conservative Women’s Conference in London on June 27th 1991.

 We talk of decency.
 Tolerance.
 Hard work.
 Thrift.
 Efficiency.
 Generosity.
 These are values we can all aspire to.
 Values that Government should encourage.
 And never undermine.

 As Conservatives we should not claim too much for Government -

 First and foremost, a good Government must provide a sense of security for the nation as a whole.

 It must maintain strong defences.
-For there are battles which cannot be won by force
+For there are battles which cannot be won by force of argument -

 As we did, most recently, in the Gulf.
 Everything our armed forces were asked to do, they did.
 With a skill and a courage that all of us in this Party salute.

 As Conservatives, it is our unchallengeable claim that we stood firm on defence -

 We developed modern, professional armed forces whose quality equals anything in the world.
 And we will go on doing so.